 In all three watersheds, the loss of the tree canopy could result in a faster snow melt in the spring.
-Instead of soaking slowly into the ground and replenishing aquifers, water would run off quickly.
-Gardom Lake would experience a large influx of water over a shorter period of time in the spring, and in the summer, ground water flows into the lake from the aquifer would be reduced.
+Instead of slowly soaking into the ground and replenishing aquifers, water would run off quickly.
+Gardom Lake would experience a large influx of water over a shorter period of time in the spring, and ground water flows into the lake from the aquifer would be reduced in the summer.
 This could result in higher water temperatures in the lake in the summer along with a lower water level.
 This in turn could have a detrimental effect on water quality, fish and other aquatic organisms, plants and birds.
 All three watersheds have an intricate system of small ponds, marshes, seeps, and watercourses, many of them seasonal.
 These could dry up sooner in the summer season.

 Residential and agricultural properties on both sides of Mallory Ridge rely on groundwater, ponds or creeks, either directly or indirectly, for their domestic water supply.
 Some domestic wells in the area supply minimal water and some residents must haul water.
 Many residents and farmers are concerned logging will affect water availability, aquifer replenishment, and disrupt the natural underground springs and small streams.

-Logging results in soil disruption especially if stumps are uprooted and turned.
+Logging results in soil disturbance, especially if stumps are uprooted and turned.
 Siltation and hillside instability are concerns.

 There are multiple unique and fragile habitats on Mallory Ridge.
 It is a wildlife refuge and safe corridor for many birds and animals.
 Large mammals seen this year include elk, deer, moose, black and grizzly bear and cougar.
 All wildlife deserves protection from shrinking habitat.